 Alistair Pike, Professor of Archaeological Sciences at the University of Southampton, who directed the isotopic analysis explained: "Strontium isotopes in teeth reflect the geology on which an individual was living as their teeth formed in childhood.
 A match between the isotopes in the teeth and the geology around Wharram Percy suggests they grew up in an area close to where they were buried, possibly in the village.
 This was surprising to us as we first wondered if the unusual treatment of the bodies might relate to their being from further afield rather than local."

-Famines were quite common in Mediaeval times, so another possibility seemed to be that the remains were of corpses that had been cannibalised by starving villagers.
+Famines were quite common in Medieval times, so another possibility seemed to be that the remains were of corpses that had been cannibalised by starving villagers.
 However, the evidence did not seem to fit.
 For example, in cannibalism, knife marks on bone tend to cluster around major muscle attachments or large joints, but at Wharram Percy the knife marks were not at these locations but mainly in the head and neck area.

 Simon Mays concludes: "The idea that the Wharram Percy bones are the remains of corpses burnt and dismembered to stop them walking from their graves seems to fit the evidence best.
 If we are right, then this is the first good archaeological evidence we have for this practice.
-It shows us a dark side of Mediaeval beliefs and provides a graphic reminder of how different the Mediaeval view of the world was from our own."
+It shows us a dark side of Medieval beliefs and provides a graphic reminder of how different the Medieval view of the world was from our own."

-The bones come from the deserted Mediaeval village of Wharram Percy, North Yorkshire, a site managed by English Heritage.
+The bones come from the deserted Medieval village of Wharram Percy, North Yorkshire, a site managed by English Heritage.
 There was a total of 137 bones representing the mixed remains of at least ten individuals.
 They were buried in a pit in the settlement part of the site.
 They date from the 11th-14th centuries AD.